bmuschko/jenkins-with-kubernetes/on-demand-agents/README.md

-# On-demand Jenkins agents as Kubernetes Pods
+# On-Demand Jenkins Agents as Kubernetes Pods

 * Running Jenkins master and agents as Kubernetes Pods.
 * Agents are created on-demand as needed and deleted after use.